The employment tribunal process

 In this guide, we’ll explain what a tribunal is, the process, and any costs involved with an employment tribunal.

-Employment tribunals make judgments about all employment disagreements.
+Employment tribunals make judgments about most employment disagreements.

 Almost all legal employment cases are heard in employment tribunals.
 There are many types of legal cases that can be heard in an employment tribunal, such as: